 That said, not everyone can afford to have both wet and dry kitchen space.
 If you’re living in a high-rise building, chances are, your home only comes equipped with one kitchen.
 Nonetheless, while it’s convenient to have both kitchens at home where you can maximise their functionalities, it’s totally fine to have a kitchen that serves both purposes.

-Let’s take a look at what makes a wet and dry kitchen.
+We asked the interior designers at IQI Concept what makes a wet and dry kitchen.

-As mentioned above, the wet kitchen is typically reserved for heavy cooking.
+As mentioned above, the wet kitchen is typically reserved for heavy-duty cooking.
 In fact, it’s the perfect place to cook things like sambal, chillies and other food that exude heavy cooking smells and grease — like most Malaysian food.
-Which means, this area is also prone to getting all messy and grimy after cooking.
+This means this area is also prone to getting all messy and grimy after preparing meals for the family.

-If you want to keep your wet kitchen in tip-top condition, then you should design it in a way that’s easy to clean.
+When designing a wet kitchen, you should go for surfaces that are easy to be cleaned for this area will be stained with oil and grime after cooking.
+This will keep your wet kitchen in tip-top condition.
 Things like tiling up your walls and ceiling, installing a kitchen hood to limit strong odour and improve air circulation in the area, and raising kitchen cabinets will help significantly.

 And then there’s the dry kitchen.
 Unlike the wet kitchen where you’ll typically find it at the far end of the home, it’s usually positioned next to the dining area or living room.
-This area is used to prepare light meals like sandwiches and fruits.
+The dry kitchen area is used to prepare light meals like sandwiches and fruits.

-Read more: 15 small beautiful kitchen design ideas
+Read more: 15 small beautiful kitchen decor ideas

 How to create an efficient wet and dry kitchen?